 When you’re running a business, there is a lot to sort out.
 You’re jumping between tasks, sorting out employees, and doing your best to delegate tasks.
-You don’t think about the ifs and buts in life, but what if that key staff member – you or someone you trust – is no longer around?
+You don’t think about the ifs and buts in life, but what if that key staff member – you or someone you trust – was no longer around?
 Could your business survive?
 Welcome to Key Man Insurance.

 What is Key Man Protection?

 It’s an unwelcome fact that four in five sole traders believe they have at least one key person that keeps everything running.
 There is a lot you can risk assess within the workplace, and measures you can take to stop accidents from happening, but what if you (or your key person) becomes critically ill or dies unexpectedly?
 A morbid thought, sure, but also one that you need to take into account.

 Key Man Protection is where your company takes out a life insurance policy on the key person in charge of the business.
 Usually, this is the owner, founder, or a few key members of staff that the company simply could not run smoothly without.

 In the event that person dies, or suffers a critical illness, the business will receive a financial payoff so that the company can run smoothly.
 In a small business, this is particularly important because these are the ones that are most likely to collapse without their key person.